JOAOSC17/JOAOSC17/README.md

 👋 Hi, I’m João
 - 👀 I’m interested in opportunity to enter the Web Development market.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, ReactJS, NodeJS and Redux.
+- 🤔 I have interested in learning React Native, Redux e MongoDB
-- 📫 How to reach me in [Linkedin](https://www.linkedin.com/in/joaocosta123/)
+- 📫 How to reach me in [Linkedin](https://www.linkedin.com/in/joaosc17/)

 <!---
 JOAOSC17/JOAOSC17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.